Ubudu/Android-SDK/ubudu-sdk-user-manual.md

 An `UbuduAreaDelegate` can be configured with the `com.ubudu.sdk.UbuduAreaManager#setAreaDelegate` method, for all the managers.
 Then this delegate will receive generic `com.ubudu.sdk.UbuduArea` classes which can be casted to `UbuduBeaconRegion` or `UbuduGeofence`.

-###### Rule fired
+<a name="triggering"></a>
+### Triggering rules

 When it is determined that an area entry or exit is valid, the delegate is informed with this method:

 ```java
   /**